Marcuccio/alfresco-snippets/snippets.md

 ### Usefull snippets

-Header to set in order to show or dowload a document in a respose object in a Webscript.
+Header to set in order to show or dowload a document in a respose object for Webscripts.
 [IETF DOC](https://www.ietf.org/rfc/rfc2183.txt):

 ``` java